- In the first quarter of 2021, HelloFresh grew active customers by 74.2% YoY to 7.28M.

 Prepared Meals Trend

 Marketing expenses for Q1 were €217.8M.
-Number of active customers increased 37.6% QoQ, from 5.29M active customers in 4Q20 to 7.28M in 1Q21.
-It acquired 1.99M new customers.
+The number of active customers increased 37.6% QoQ, from 5.29M active customers in 4Q20 to 7.28M in 1Q21.
+It acquired 1.99M, new customers.
 Simply based on the selling and marketing expenses, and excluding COGS.
 We arrive at a CAC of ~€109.4 for 1Q21.
 Far lower than it had been over the last four years.

 “Marcus Diebel, JPMorgan Analyst